SkylineCommunications/dataminer-docs-connectors/connector/doc/Advantech_8xADAM5050.md

 # Advantech 8xADAM5050

-The 8xADAM-5050 features sixteen digital input channels for the 8 modules available on the device, summing up to a great total of 128 inputs in the Status table.
+The 8xADAM-5050 features sixteen digital input channels for the 8 modules available on the device, summing up to a total of 128 inputs in the Status table.
 The switches can be used to control solid-state relays, which in turn can control heaters, pumps, and power equipment.
 The ADAM-5000 can use the module's digital inputs to determine the state of limit or safety switches, or to receive remote digital signals.

-The connector uses **serial** communication with the device.
+This connector uses **serial** communication with the device.
 It is possible to invert the mode line.

 ## About